jjgriff93/ai-contact-centre/README.md

 azd up
 ```

-This will package up the code in the `api` folder, deploy the Azure resources defined in the `infra` folder, and configure the API to use the Azure Communication Services (ACS) resource created during deployment using a postprovision hook.
+This will package up the code in the `api` folder, deploy the Azure resources defined in the `infra` folder, and deploy the packaged `api` to the Azure Container Apps environment.

+### 3. Purchase an ACS phone number

+You can purchase a phone number from the Azure portal or using the Azure CLI.
+Follow the instructions in the [Azure Communication Services documentation](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azp-new) to purchase a phone number.

-### Run API locally
+### 4. Run API locally

 #### First-time setup